 Should you hold your mortgage inside your RRSP?

-Yvonne wants to know how she can use her RRSP to reduce the mortgage on her current home, or to help with the purchase of a second property.
+Can an RRSP be used to reduce the mortgage on a current home, or to help with the purchase of a second property?

-Yvonne wants to know how she can use her RRSP to reduce the mortgage on her current home, or to help with the purchase of a second property.
+Can an RRSP be used to reduce the mortgage on a current home, or to help with the purchase of a second property?

 I am wondering if it’s possible to transfer my existing mortgage into my RRSP and access the cash there by reducing the amount of additional mortgage I would need to purchase the Vernon property?
 Otherwise, is there a way to purchase the Vernon property using my RRSP funds?